sirn/fanboi2/README.rst

 License
 -------

-| Copyright (c) 2013-2015, Kridsada Thanabulpong
-| All rights reserved.
+Copyright (c) 2013-2016, Kridsada Thanabulpong.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: